cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 ```
 $ cd ~/git/linux59 && makepkg -Csf
 ```
-7. I located where the packages were stored and moved them to a suitable location for future use
+7. archived the produced packages for future use
-8. Installed the kernel and the headers
+8. installed the kernel and the headers
 ```
 $ sudo pacman -U linux59-5.9.8-2-x86_64.pkg.tar.zst linux59-headers-5.9.8-2-x86_64.pkg.tar.zst
 ```
-9. rebooted, selected the new kernel
+9. rebooted, selecting the new kernel

 The system booted but there was no video.
 I tried reinstalling the drivers but the result was the same.
 Further examination of the journal with,